IT22356086/TaskTrack/README.md

-## TaskMaster
+## TaskTrack

-TaskMaster is a task management developed using kotlin.
-It provides users with the basic features like create, update, delete, task efficiently using multi threading concept
+TaskTrack is a task management application developed in Kotlin.
+It provides essential features to efficiently manage tasks such as creating, updating, deleting, and reading tasks.
+The application leverages multithreading to ensure smooth and efficient performance during task management.

 ## Features

-- Create Task
-- Update Task
-- Delete Task
-- Read Task
+- **Create Task**: Add new tasks with ease.
+- **Update Task**: Modify existing tasks quickly.
+- **Delete Task**: Remove tasks when no longer needed.
+- **Read Task**: View and manage your tasks effectively.
-- Kotlin Coroutines for smooth and better user experiance when performing database operations
+- **Smooth User Experience**: Utilizes Kotlin Coroutines for a seamless user experience when performing database operations.

-## Technologies
+## Technologies Used

-- Kotlin
-- Room Persistence Library
-- Java
-- Gradle
+- **Kotlin**: The primary language for development.
+- **Room Persistence Library**: For efficient data management and storage.